BernStrom/Base-Apparel-Coming-Soon-Page/README.md

 ## :gear: Technical Components

-* Flexbox
+* Flexbox for page layout

 * Media queries used to build out the responsive design

-* Manipulation of the DOM by using JavaScript and Event Handlers.
+* Manipulation of the DOM by using JavaScript and Event Handlers

 ## :bookmark: Attribution